Skip advert

 Nissan anticipates achieving cost reductions of £1.3 billion by 2027.
 While a portion of this target will be met through supply chain optimisation and "cost efficiencies”, it appears the primary driver will be workforce reductions – although the company did affirm its intention to strengthen its collaborative relationships with the Renault Group, Mitsubishi and Honda as an additional route to streamline operations and achieve further cost reductions.

-Worryingly for UK employees, the future of the Sunderland plant – which builds the Qashqai and Juke models – remains uncertain, with the job cuts said to affect personnel across manufacturing, administrative, and R&D roles.
+Employees and the Nissan Sunderland plant – which builds the Qashqai and Juke models – face some uncertainty as details of the cuts emerge.
+The job cuts are said to affect personnel across manufacturing, administrative, and R&D roles.
 Nissan currently employs around 134,000 people worldwide, with approximately 6,000 people attached to the UK site.

 Tell us which new car you’re interested in and get the very best offers from our network of over 5,500 UK dealers to compare.
 Let’s go…